oktadev/okta-blog/_source/_posts/2023-09-25-oauth-api-tokens.md

 type: awareness
 ---

 Static API tokens have long been used to call external APIs and access the resources of third parties such as software vendors.
-As API standards have evolved, [OAuth 2.0](https://developer.okta.com/docs/concepts/oauth-openid/) emerged as the option offering more robust security, flexibility, and a better developer experience.
+As API standards have evolved, [OAuth 2.0](https://developer.okta.com/docs/concepts/oauth-openid/) emerged as the option offering more robust security, greater flexibility, and a better developer experience.
 Let's explore the advantages of moving away from static tokens in favor of OAuth 2.0.

 {% include toc.md %}

 ## Static API token landscape

 In a secure software system, all calls that allow read or modify access to resources must be authorized.
 When you call a protected API, the API needs some way to validate authorization.
 Static API tokens are a way to provide authorization information to the API using a remembered value without user context.
-As a result, they provided a straightforward (but limited) approach for developers to grant API access to another app: generate a token, store it once, and proceed with the task.
+As a result, they provided a straightforward (but limited) approach for developers to grant API access to another app: Generate a token, store it once, and proceed with the task.

 If we look at an example HTTP call to Okta, a request with a static API token may look something like this: